-- Persons views and what they aware of about the enquiry - Persons mental capacity regarding the enquiry - Specific areas to be looked into with dates - What format is required as part of the information gathering i.e. summary of care provided or a full NE Form
+- Adult's views and what they are aware of about the enquiry - Adults' mental capacity regarding the enquiry - Specific areas to be looked into, i.e. timeline of events etc - What format is required as part of the information gathering i.e. summary of care provided or a full NE Form